 Barefoot running and ‘minimalist’ shoes have many benefits if approached correctly and patiently.
-Many benefits can be experienced by running simpler and I will share how to achieve these.
 In the past, I suffered from many chronic running injuries.
-I have now been injury free for over 7 years even as an ultramarathon runner because of Chi Running and running barefoot!
+I have now been injury free for over 8 years even as an ultramarathon runner because of running with an efficient technique and occasionally running barefoot!

 My fastest 10K I ever ran was barefoot.
 Truly barefoot.